JanPretorius98/Data-Visualisations/README.md

 ##  LGBT Happiness
 Scatterplot of happiness and LGBT-openness across the globe.
 Sizes of bubbles correlate with country GDP.
-Data: Retrieved from World Bank, World Happiness report, and
+Data: Retrieved from World Bank, World Happiness report, and Equaldex.

+##  Stream